Bachelor of Arts in French Roadmap

 120 Total Units Required

-Prerequisites depend on score on the Placement Test in French.
-If prerequisite not needed, take Complementary Studies or SF State Studies or University Elective
+The number of lower-division courses required depends on the student's score on the Placement Test in French.
+If a lower-division course is not needed, take Complementary Studies or SF State Studies or University Elective

 To avoid taking additional units, it is recommended that you meet LLD and SF State Studies requirements (AERM, GP, ES, SJ) within your GE or major.